- December 10, 2021

 - The game features tight controls and enjoyable platforming, making for a fun and engaging experience.

-- It offers a unique single spawn point mechanic that adds a layer of challenge without being overly punishing.
+- It offers a unique single spawn point mechanic that adds to the challenge without being overly punishing.

-- The difficulty spikes significantly in later levels, leading to frustrating platforming sections and boss fights.
+- The difficulty spikes significantly in later levels, with some platforming sections requiring near-perfect precision, which can be frustrating.

 “The simplistic retro style is pulled off very well, with a nostalgic art style and banging music.”